 The average value of a stolen car is $8,303.
 That's much less than the typical sales price of a new car in the United States (nearly $39,000 in 2019, according to Kelley Blue Book).
 This suggests cars of all ages and car types are commonly stolen, not just flashy, brand-new cars just off the lot.

-We found that cars stolen in the South tend to be the most expensive nationally — $1,844 more, on average.
+Cars stolen in the South tend to be the most expensive nationally — $1,844 more, on average.
 Trucks are proportionally more popular in the South than in other areas, and they have a higher average sales price than most other cars, at $41,000.

 Car owners in the South also tend to carry higher car loans — a study by LendingTree (ValuePenguin's parent company) found that people in southern states have about $800 more in car debt than the average American.
 And if those borrowers don't have gap coverage, they'll be responsible for the difference between their car's value and what they owe — even if they are protected by comprehensive coverage.